-22 Jan Plant-Based Diet Shows Some Promise for Migraineurs
+22 Jan Plant-Based Diet Shows Some Promise for People Living With Migraine

-Diet may affect migraines for a variety of reasons, and a group of Washington, D.C. researchers recently found that a low-fat, plant-based diet may be beneficial to migraineurs.
+Diet may affect migraines for a variety of reasons, and a group of Washington, D.C. researchers recently found that a low-fat, plant-based diet may be beneficial to people living with migraine disease.

 The researchers, generally affiliated with the Physicians Committee for Responsible Medicine (PCRM), randomly selected 42 migraineurs, who either received a placebo supplement for 16 weeks or ate a vegan diet (a diet with no animal products) for the same time period.
 A several-week phase was included in which the subjects eliminated common dietary triggers.
 After a 4-week period of no treatment, the groups switched to the other treatment modality.